“I can’t wait to go through this box of receipts and manually enter all of the expenses into excel!” said no one ever.

 Meals and Entertainment

 - Telephone and Internet

-The above expenses could all potentially be eligible for tax deductions, provided that record keeping practices are thorough.
-Keep in mind, all of these expenses must be for business purposes; for example, when calculating the total cost of electricity, only the portion of electricity used towards business purposes can be written off.
+The above expenses could all potentially be eligible for tax deductions, provided that record-keeping practices are thorough.
+Keep in mind, all of these expenses must be for business purposes; for example, when calculating the total cost of electricity, only the portion of the electricity used for business purposes can be written off.